 FAQs:

-A gold round is considered IRA-approved when it meets specific IRS requirements, including a minimum purity of .995 and production by a manufacturer accredited by recognized organizations such as the London Bullion Market Association (LBMA) or COMEX.
-Additionally, the round must not be classified as a collectible or numismatic item.
+A gold round is considered IRA-approved when it meets specific IRS criteria, including a minimum fineness of .995 and production by a refiner or mint recognized by major commodity exchanges such as NYMEX or COMEX.
+These standards help ensure the round’s authenticity and suitability for inclusion in a self-directed IRA.